 The Maverick's maximum towing and payload capacities are impressive for such a small vehicle: 4,000 pounds and 1,500 pounds, respectively.
 The Maverick also offers a four-pin and seven-pin connector and an integrated trailer brake controller, the latter of which is missing in the rival Hyundai Santa Cruz.
 So while the Santa Cruz ultimately has a higher overall towing capacity, the Maverick is better equipped to tow straight from the factory.

 How’s the fuel economy?
-The hybrid Maverick gets a segment-topping EPA estimate of 37 mpg combined.
+The hybrid Maverick gets a segment-topping EPA estimate of 38 mpg combined with front-wheel drive and 37 mpg combined if you opt for all-wheel drive.
 That beats most non-hybrid compact sedans.
 In the real world, we regularly saw over 40 mpg combined during testing, which is promising.
 If fuel efficiency is a top concern, the Maverick's hybrid powertrain is a real trump card over the Santa Cruz, which got 27 mpg on the same evaluation route.
 The Maverick with the 2.0-liter engine got 25 mpg in our testing.

 Value